maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

-## Version 4.3.11
+## Version 4.4

 1. Release documentation under CC-BY-SA.

-## Version 4.4

-1. Caching validation.
+2. Caching validation.
-2. Compiled PRTs.
+3. Compiled PRTs.
-3. CASText2.
+4. CASText2.

 ## Maxima side PRTs.